fjwright/Run-REDUCE/README.md

 ### Updates since last release

 * V1.81 Fix the code to detect question prompts.
 * Add a *Save Raw Session Log...* item to the File menu, which I will probably hide in release versions.
 * Fix the normal session log code to output the TeX markup used for typeset maths.
 * V1.82 Move *Load Packages...* to the *REDUCE* menu.
 * Add a *Print Session Log...* item to the File menu, which prints the I/O Display pane.
+* Update docs.